bio-ops/Babajide_Portfolio/README.md

 # Babajide Ogunbanwo
-Data Analytics Portfolio
+##Data Analytics Portfolio

 # Model Improvement & Implementation

 Model Improvement techniques such as cross validation, ensemble method, and parameter tuning utilized to optimize a classification model:

-* Data was taken from a credit Dataset in .csv format
+* Data was taken from a Credit Dataset in .csv format
 * Label encoding and data splitting performed on dataset
 * Decision Tree model created and evaluated using ROC metric
 * Cross validation technique performed to improve model score